ibuttimer/hockey-history/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The information sources for the site are listed in the [Information Sources](https://ibuttimer.github.io/hockey-history/builtwith.html#information-sources) Section of the Built With Page.
 - The icons on the site were taken from [Font Awesome](https://fontawesome.com/)
 - The favicon for the site was generated by [favicon.io](https://favicon.io/)
 - The timeline is based on [this example](https://codepen.io/joemaffei/pen/WNQKyPo) by [Joe Maffei](https://stackoverflow.com/users/4642023/joe-maffei) from [stackoverflow](https://stackoverflow.com/a/61781360), customised, adapted to meet [W3C Nu Html Checker](https://validator.w3.org/nu/) standards and made responsive.